Board of Directors

 The board of directors is responsible for the governance of the OMA and is the highest decision-making authority within the organization.

-The board’s mandate includes oversight of management of the corporation and development of the OMA’s approach to governance.
-The board oversees all affairs of the OMA and exercises, as appropriate, its powers according to OMA bylaws, governance policies and applicable laws and regulations.
+The board’s mandate includes oversight for management of the corporation and development of the OMA’s approach to governance.
+The board oversees all affairs of the OMA and exercises its powers according to OMA bylaws, governance policies and applicable laws and regulations.
 Read more about the board charter and position descriptions.

 There is a clear delineation between the board and executive management.
 Management is responsible for the day-to-day operations of the OMA, while the board provides strategic oversight of and direction to the organization.